cornwallisna/cw_website/index.md

 * **6:45 PM - Let the fun begin with Trick or Treating !**

-* **We hope you will join us in our annual Spooktacular tradition and celebrate our community, great neighbors, and let the kid (and adults) enjoy a night of FUN with Candy too!**
+* **We hope you will join us in our annual Spooktacular tradition and celebrate our community, great neighbors, and let the kids (and adults) enjoy a night of FUN with Candy too!**

 * **November General Membership Meeting** - will be held on Tuesday, November 17, at the Birchwood C21 building - 4040 Del Prado Blvd. - Starting at 7.00pm.